johannaj16/johannaj16/README.md

 ### **Full-Stack Development**
 I leverage frameworks like **React**, **Node.js**, and **MongoDB** to create:
 - End-to-end web applications with a focus on user-friendly interfaces.
-- Scalable solutions for community-driven platforms and enterprise-level tools.
+- Dependable solutions for community-driven platforms and enterprise-level tools.

 ---